TerenceZ/vue-cli-plugin-tsx/README.md

     // required prop with type number
     propWithVuePropDef: {
       type: Number,
+      // If prop contains required filed, no matter of its value (true of false),
+      // this prop will be required.
+      // Because in most cases, we only set required when it's true.
       required: true,
     },
     // optional prop with type { a: number; b?: string } | undefined